The other day Lil Sis had an early night, but two hours later she came pitter-pattering back down the stairs.

 In fact, his clinic has a dedicated YouTube channel full of useful videos, designed to help with all manner of aches and pains, and Andy had selected the following two as being particularly helpful for growing pains.

-So while we still don’t REALLY know what causes growing pains – or have a foolproof way of preventing them – I hope you’ve gained some tools and techniques to help alleviate the pain and discomfort, and get your little ones smiling again.
+So while we still don’t REALLY know what causes these achy muscle pains in children – or have a foolproof way of preventing them – I hope you’ve gained some tools and techniques to help alleviate the pain and discomfort, and get your little ones smiling again.

 GROWING PAINS TREATMENTS